Economy of India: Petroleum

 Petroleum products and chemicals are a major contributor to India's industrial GDP, and together they contribute over 34% of its export earnings.
 India hosts many oil refinery and petrochemical operations developed with help of Soviet technology such as Barauni Refinery and Gujarat Refinery, it also includes the world's largest refinery complex in Jamnagar that processes 1.24 million barrels of crude per day.
 By volume, the Indian chemical industry was the third-largest producer in Asia, and contributed 5% of the country's GDP.
 India is one of the five-largest producers of agrochemicals, polymers and plastics, dyes and various organic and inorganic chemicals.
 Despite being a large producer and exporter, India is a net importer of chemicals due to domestic demands.
 India's chemical industry is extremely diversified and estimated at $178 billion.

 Chemicals and fertilizer

 The chemical industry contributed $163 billion to the economy in FY18 and is expected to reach $300–400 billion by 2025.
 The industry employed 17.33 million people (4% of the workforce) in 2016.

-At present, 57 large fertilizer units are manufacturing a wide number of nitrogen fertilizers.
-These include 29 urea-producing units and 9 ammonia sulfate-producing units as a by-product.
-Besides, there are 64 small-scale producing units of single super phosphate.

-According to the latest data released by the WTO, India has emerged as the second largest exporter of agrochemicals in the world.
-The rank was sixth, 10 years ago.
-The Indian agrochemical industry fetches valuable trade surplus every year.
-The trade surplus sharply increased from Rs.
-8,030 crores in 2017–18 to Rs.
-28,908 crores in the last fiscal.

-India's agrochemicals export has doubled in the last 6 years from $2.6 bn in 2017–18 to $5.4 bn in the last financial year according to the data recently released by Ministry of Commerce.
-It has grown at an impressive CAGR of 13% which is among the highest in the manufacturing sector.

-Millions of farmers in over 130 countries trust Indian agrochemicals for their high quality and affordable prices, said an industry observer.
-With the global agrochemicals market estimated at $78 billion, predominantly comprising post-patent products, India is rapidly becoming a preferred global hub for sourcing such agrochemicals.
-To bolster domestic production and reduce imports, the Crop Care Federation of India (CCFI) has recommended specific measures to the Government of India.